 Depending on your driving record and how much (and often) you drive, pay per mile car insurance could be a great way to cut costs.
 It's easy to sign up for, and Metromile even claims to be totally risk-free.
 You can give the service a try, without any cancellation fees.
 Plus, you don't need to wait for your current insurance term to expire before trying it out.

-Like traditional insurance services, these new mileage options also offer emergency roadside assistance, glass repair, and the ability to file a claim on your phone.
+Like traditional insurance services, these new mileage options offer emergency roadside assistance, glass repair, and the ability to file a claim on your phone.
 You can even submit photos of any accidents or damage through the app, with 24/7 customer assistance.

 Technology is changing the way that we as humans manage our everyday tasks, insurance included.
 Thanks to innovative thinking and some pretty cool gadgets, saving money has never been easier.
 So whether you're a seasoned driver or new to the road, look into pay per mile insurance to see if it could fit your lifestyle.
 Just imagine what you could do with all of those savings per year!